annhal/test1/README.md

 - AND COMMIT THEM
 - AND THEN MAKE AVAILABLE LOCALLY by cloning: repo > code > copy ssh key
 - check your directory in the terminal, I've made a mistake and placed test2 in test1

+## Connect with R
+- You can connect R with Git but it's a figuring out process (which we don't do in class).
+- Maybe I need to reinstall R for this?